DNS_Probe_Finished_NXDomain [5 Ways to Fix in 5 Minutes]

 Active Network

-3. Afterward, Find and then select Internet Protocol Version 4 (TCP/IPv4) from the list of options and click on the Properties button situated at the bottom right.
+3. Afterward, Find and then select Internet Protocol Version 4 (TCP/IPv4) from the list of options and click on the Properties button at the bottom right.

 Internet Protocol Version 4